-We estimate that the net proceeds from the sale of the shares and pre-funded warrants offered hereby will be approximately \$\text{ million}\$ if Jefferies option to purchase additional shares is exercised in full) after deducting underwriting discounts and commissions and estimated offering expenses.
+We estimate that the net proceeds from the sale of the shares and pre-funded warrants offered hereby will be approximately \$83.4 million (or approximately \$96.1 million if the underwriters' option to purchase additional shares is exercised in full) after deducting underwriting discounts and commissions and estimated offering expenses.
 We will receive nominal proceeds, if any, upon exercise of the pre-funded warrants.